-This policy will contribute to meeting Objective(s): 16: Areas of Protection.
+This policy will contribute to meeting Objective(s)::

 Policy VOE 5 - Conservation of natural resources.

 Development proposals that may have an impact on protected species or designated sites of nature conservation will be required to be supported by a biodiversity statement which must have regard to the County biodiversity aspiration for conservation, enhancement and restoration of habitats and species.